RSipra/semantic_verification_engine/docs/MVP/MVP_gameflow_v1_text.md

         * Assigns the returned list to `self.questions`. **`Trivia` now holds the `List[Question]`**.

 3.  **`Controller` state updated:** The `Controller` knows setup is complete.
 It can now proceed to the gameplay loop.
 Display Introduction.
+4. Controller uses thes `Introduction` class to greet the player and get details that will be used to instantiate the `Player` object for the session.
 ---

 ## 3. Gameplay Loop Phase